 The NMI data is validated against AEMO's own lists of large industrial customers and larger peaking10 Other Non-Scheduled Generators (ONSG).
 The large industrial customer list is maintained through AEMO's other forecasting processes, and surveys of network service providers.
 The ONSG list is sourced from the distributed energy resources (DER) register and AEMO's Generation Information Page updates.

-Whole NMI allocation in or out of DSPDemand flexibility as distinct from DSP
+Demand flexibility as distinct from DSP